 8. Stop at the Kettle Falls Hotel.

-While touring the lakes and islands at the Voyageurs National Park, make a stop at the historic Kettle Falls Hotel for some refreshments and snacks.
-The Kettle Falls Hotel has been welcoming guests and tourists since 1913 and many people consider it an unofficial symbol of the park.
+While touring the lakes and islands at the Voyageurs National Park, stop at the historic Kettle Falls Hotel for refreshments and snacks.
+The Kettle Falls Hotel has been welcoming guests and tourists since 1913, and many people consider it an unofficial symbol of the park.

 See Related: Best Travel Movies to Inspire You

-The Voyageurs National Park is a massive area and the only way to enjoy the place is to get on the water.
-Boat tours usually depart from Kabetogama Lake Visitor Center and Rainy Lake offered by the National Park Service with five different cruises ranging from 1.5 to 6.5 hours.
+The Voyageurs National Park is a massive area; the only way to enjoy the place is to get on the water.
+Boat tours usually depart from Kabetogama Lake Visitor Center and Rainy Lake, offered by the National Park Service, with five cruises ranging from 1.5 to 6.5 hours.

 The tour includes a visit to the Ellsworth Rock Garden, Kettle Falls, Harry Oveson’s Fish Camp, and also a trip to the gold mining ruins of Little American Island.

 You’ll hear the commentaries from the tour guide as you visit each site.
 It is important to check out the tickets for the boat tours in advance because limited seats and cruises fill up quickly.